ibnat136/chalkboard/README.md

 For this deliverable I have worked on the user authentication.
 First I tried with passport and then I have done the authentication using node.js and MongoDB and I was successfully able to connect to the database.

+For the final part, I fixed user authentication and sessions, and fixed few loose ends.

 ### Student View
 ![Student View](images/studentview.png)